 - Once cleared, the user had access to the forms

-By opting for managed services instead of an in-house administrator, Williamson-Dickie has seen significant cost savings and a breadth of expertise that would be nearly impossible to find in one employee.
+By opting for support services instead of an in-house administrator, Williamson-Dickie has seen significant cost savings and a breadth of expertise that would be nearly impossible to find in one employee.

 “I needed to be able to sleep at night knowing I had solutions to problems,” said Williamson-Dickie’s Finance Group Director.
 “Forming a relationship with US-Analytics gave us a pipeline into a variety of expertise.”